 There is no co-relation with the size, price, and location of the lounge as well.
 A very economical hotel can have one, and an expensive one might not.
 There is no rule.

 Typically, resorts or properties with more leisure travelers than business don’t have a lounge.
+Hotels don’t want to lose those massive dining bills from families who prefer to not step out of the resort during their entire stay.

 How to get complimentary access to Hilton Executive Lounges?